-How is the dummy causing a poorer quality sleep?
+Can a dummy result in a poorer quality of sleep?

 “My daughter goes to bed with 5 dummies so she easily finds another one to put in her mouth and doesn’t need to wake me to help.
 Can’t be that bad then right?”